rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

     r? @awesome-reviewer

-to the end of the pull request description, and [@rust-highfive][rust-highfive] will assign them instead of a random person.
+to the end of the pull request description, and [@rustbot] will assign them instead of a random person.
 This is entirely optional.

 You can also assign a random reviewer from a specific team by writing `r? rust-lang/groupname`.